jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **Screened subnet**: AKA DMZ (or demilitarized zone) is a network security architecture that uses firewalls to create a barrier between the public internet and the internal network, allowing only controlled access to external-facing servers while protecting the internal network from potential attacks
 - **Sender Policy Framework (SPF)**: an email authentication protocol that helps verify if an email claiming to come from a specific domain is sent by an authorized mail server; SPF works by allowing domain owners to publish a list of approved sending IP addresses in their DNS records; when an email is received, the recipient's server checks the SPF record to ensure the email was sent from an authorized IP; if the IP is listed, the email is more likely to be legitimate and if not, it may be flagged as spam or rejected, helping to prevent email spoofing and phishing
 - **SIPS**: secure version of the Session Initialization Protocol for VoIP, adds TLS encryption to keep the session initialization process secure
+- **Stateless Address Autoconfiguration (SLAAC)**: a method in IPv6 where devices automatically configure their IP addresses without relying on a DHCP server, using Router Advertisements (RAs) to obtain network prefixes and their own interface identifiers to create unique addresses
 - **Smartcard**: credit card-sized IDs, badges, or security passes with a magnetic stripe, bar code, or integrated circuit chip, containing info about the authorized bearer; used for identification or auth purposes; smartcards can include microprocessors and cryptographic certificates
 - **S/MIME**: provides the following cryptographic security services for electronic messaging applications:
         - Authentication